PsiUpsilonEI/Bylaws/README.md

 ### Section 3: Impeachment

-1. To impeach an officer requires a Class B vote.
+1. To impeach an officer requires a Class A vote.

 ### Section 4: Implicit Responsibility